-6. Google My Business is Free.
+6. Google Business Profile is Free.

 It takes a lot to give your business a reputable search engine.
 First of all, you need to own a website, design it, write content or better still, higher the service of a freelance writer and even spend a lot on paid advertising.

-7. Google My Business Ensures Online Consistency.
+7. Google Business Profile Ensures Online Consistency.

 When it comes to regular SEO, you have to do a lot to ensure that you don’t lose your rankings; most of these include the continuous publishing and updating of targeted content and ensuring that you are up to date with the latest SEO tips and tricks.

 The Google Business Profile platform is designed to make sure that all your business needs to stay online for a long time is made available; even if you can’t afford to run a website or host a blog, you can leverage the Google Business Profile platform to help carry out all of these dirty work on your behalf.